Stuck like glue, human beings are simply made for attachment – emotional bonds formed between individuals for better or worse.

 Though you might often hear people describe themselves as a "people person" or a "lone wolf," make no mistake, we are biologically inclined to link ourselves with others.
-From the very first hours after birth into childhood, humans seek out security and align ourselves with others we can trust and depend on.
+It’s a basic component of human nature.
+From the very first hours after birth into childhood, we humans seek out security and align ourselves with others we can trust and depend on.

-Attachment styles impact our relationships with others as well as ourselves significantly.
-By understanding which type of attachment style we possess, we can become more self-aware and live a fuller, more authentic life.
+Attachment styles impact our relationships with others, as well as how we come to understand ourselves, significantly.
+By understanding which type of attachment styles we exhibit in our relationships, we can become more self-aware and live a fuller, more authentic life.

 The Science Behind Different Attachment Styles

 Proximity Maintenance: Proximity is about longing to be physically near the people we are attached to.
 One's attachment style is developed based on the proximity we share with our primary caregivers.
 People who are constantly in close proximity to their primary care providers will likely develop a secure attachment type.
 Insecurely attached children were likely not in close proximity with their primary caregivers when they were in distress.

 Safe Haven: The child can return to a parent for comfort and safety when they're threatened or afraid.
 Securely attached children develop security when the primary caregiver is available when they are in distress.
 Children whose safety needs were only met intermittently (resulting in limited contact with the attachment figure) will likely develop an avoidant type of anxious-avoidant attachment style.

 Secure Base: The parent acts as a base of security from which the child can explore the world around him or her.
 Attachment behaviors are largely based on how securely attached infants are to their primary attachment figure.
 The childhood attachment style affects adult attachment style and relationships.